ilya-wd/junction2023/description.md

 Targeting mainly young humans of 5-9 years old, MeMon is fun (and useful!)  to use for of all ages thanks to its mechanics.

-While choosing features for the app, we again consulted [papers] [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5551109/]:
+While choosing features for the app, we again consulted [papers](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5551109/):

 - “I sit because there is nobody to play (actively) with” → MeMon needs social mechanics
 - “Sitting because there is nothing (active) to do” → MeMon has to be entertaining